1) Do you accept my insurance?

 3) Will it hurt?

-No!
-Dr. Peifer is extremely gentle.
+Dr. Peifer, Dr. Karbasi, and Dr. Taryn are extremely gentle.
 Sometimes people may experience pressure or sensitivity during some dental procedures, but we make each visit as painless as possible.

 4) Is it true x-rays are harmful?